DoDAO-io/dodao-defi-course/generated/questions/decentralized_exchanges.md

 - [ ]  Purchase of asset X decreases the price of X and decreases the price of Y
 - [ ]  Purchase of asset X does not affect the price of X and Y

-Hint: hint
+Hint: X = K/Y

-Explanation: explanation
+Explanation: The ratio of assets X and Y set the price of the pool as the purchase of asset X increases the price of X and decreases the price of Y and vice-versa.

 Sub Topics: amm

 ---

-##### Properties of AMM are
+##### Properties of a Constant Product AMM are

-- [x]  Instant liquidity, irrespective of the trade size
+- [ ]  Instant liquidity, irrespective of the trade size.
-- [ ]  The ratio of assets X and Y sets the price
+- [ ]  The ratio of assets X and Y sets the price of the pool.
 - [ ]  Purchase of asset X increases the price of X and decreases the price of Y
-- [ ]  All of the above
+- [x]  All of the above

-Hint: hint
+Hint: Quick Liquidity, Ratio of X and Y set price and purchase of one affect other's price.

-Explanation: explanation
+Explanation: Asset X quantity * Asset Y quantity = K (a constant) or simply  X*Y=K. Hence, provides:- 1) Instant liquidity, irrespective of the trade size.
+2) Purchase of asset X increases the price of X and decreases the price of Y. 3) The ratio of assets X and Y sets the price

 Sub Topics: amm